polyphony-chat/docs/docs/Overviews/core.md

 When you, for example, chat with someone on a different server, that other server is fully in control about what data it chooses to present to you.
-To make sure that you are actually talking to `xenia@example.com`, and not to an evil server admin who simply claims to be `xenia`, the tried and true technique of message signing is used.
+To make sure that you are actually talking to `xenia@example.com`, and not to an evil server admin who directly claims to be `xenia`, the tried and true technique of message signing is used.

 ```mermaid